Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 Prepare A Sleeping Corner

 I saved the best for last.
 How would you like your afternoon nap to be amongst the stunning greenery?
-All you need are two strong poles and a comfy hammock .
+Well then, let me tell you that all you need are two strong poles and a comfy hammock.

 Nevertheless, I don’t think that gravel is suitable for such a large area.
 This even makes the stepping stones obsolete.
 I think gravel should’ve been limited for the area around the tree, leaving the grass to occupy the main part of the ground.